TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/07 - Create Test Events.md

 ![](./img/Pasted%20image%2020230216133338.png)

-Now we will want to navigate to the following url `http://localhost/Monitor`, this will return the following page where we can see our test run waiting to download the ne
+Now we will want to navigate to the following url `http://localhost/Monitor`, this will return the following page where we can see our test run waiting to download the necessary resources.

 ![](./img/Pasted%20image%2020230216133523.png)

+When we click on the currently awiting test case we are shown this modal pop up which will give use general information about the current test run.
+Here was can see progress as it happens.
+As test cases run and pass or fail the mode
 ![](./img/Pasted%20image%2020230216133543.png)

 ![](./img/Pasted%20image%2020230216133627.png)